dmytrobaida/GPTCommitVSCode/README.md

 # GPT Commit

-VS Code extension to generate AI commit messages using ChatGPT.
+VS Code extension which helps to generate AI commit messages using ChatGPT.

 ## Features